(PDF copy can be viewed here)

-- Faculty Senate president
+- Faculty Senate president;

-- Employee Relation Council representative
+- Employee Relation Council representative;

-- SGA president
+- SGA president;

-- GSA president
+- GSA president;

-- Exempt Staff Council–chair
+- Exempt Staff Council–chair;

-- Commission for Blacks–chair
+- Commission for Blacks–chair;

-- CFW graduate student assistant
+- CFW graduate student assistant;

-- Commssion for LGBT People–chair
+- Commission for LGBT People–chair; and

 - Ex-officio non-voting membership.

-- Dean of Students
+- Dean of Students;

-- Chair and Vice Chairs.
+B. Chair or Co-Chairs and Vice Chair.